kantega/kson/readme.md

 ```

-Then we write our codecs using the dsl defined in `JsonCodecs`.
+Then we write our codecs using the DSL defined in `JsonCodecs`.
 We use the _objectCodec_ method in conjunction with the _field_ method to define our
 conversion.
 It is pretty self explanatory.

 The `Equal` instances are used for comparison.
-They are a typesafe version of `equal()`, and quicker to write too.
+They are a type-safe version of `equal()`, and quicker to write too.

 Note that the _objectCodec_ functions always takes in functions as the last two arguments.
 The first function is a _deconstructor_, it tells the converter how to extract
 all the fields from your domain object.
 The last one is a _constructor_.
 When you map one to one, you can just pass inn a reference to you objects constructor directly
 like in the example.

-Lets make codecs for our domain model, and save them as fields in out class.
+Let's make codecs for our domain model, and save them as fields in out class.

 ```java
 public class CodecExample {